web-work-tools/web-work-tools.github.io/_posts/2013-08-12-sample-link-post.md

 ---

 This theme supports **link posts**, made famous by John Gruber.
 To use, just add `link: http://url-you-want-linked` to the post's YAML front matter and you're done.

+### GitHub Gist Embed

+An example of a Gist embed below.

+{% gist mmistakes/6589546 %}